 To make a full or partial payment, you can pay via:

 If your estate is above the NRB threshold, inheritance tax cannot be avoided.
-To prevent inheritance disputes from arising, you must factor in IHT when writing a will, which will ensure you provide your loved ones with an equal share of your estate, if desired.
+To prevent inheritance disputes from arising, you must factor in IHT when writing a will.
+As a result, you can ensure you provide your loved ones with an equal share of your estate*.